Pinkston

 Our Strategic Approach

-More specifically, our team set out to conceive and disseminate a comprehensive research report.
-This report was to include in-depth interviews with pivotal stakeholders, a survey encompassing all EMS stakeholder groups and trend data concerning the call volume of New Hampshire's EMS and population demographics.
-The objective was to distribute this report to local media channels, such as TV stations and newspapers, with significant viewership and readership from residents and legislators alike.
-Additionally, we planned to post the report on the ambulance association’s website to enhance its reach and impact.
+More specifically, our team created and disseminated a comprehensive research report which included in-depth interviews with pivotal stakeholders, a survey encompassing all EMS stakeholder groups and trend data concerning the call volume of New Hampshire's EMS and population demographics.
+Pinkston distributed this report to local media channels, such as TV stations and newspapers, with significant viewership and readership from residents and legislators who would have the most impact and investment in this issue.

 The Outcomes

-Pinkston organized media interviews coinciding with the report's launch to attract statewide attention to the precarious state of EMS services in New Hampshire.
+Pinkston achieved this outcome by organizing media interviews coinciding with the report's launch to attract statewide attention to the precarious state of EMS services in New Hampshire.
 This media effort included both broadcast and print interviews featuring Justin Van Etten, Executive Director of the New Hampshire Ambulance Association, discussing the report's findings and New Hampshire EMS services at large.
+Nearly all impactful media outlets featured the report, including the statewide outlets Union Leader, The Concord Monitor, WMUR-TV, and New England Cable News.
+The report achieved national attention when Yahoo!
+News republished the Union Leader’s piece.

 Published Research Report